JCSDA/jedi-docs/docs/developer/building_and_testing/configuration.rst

 As described in our document on :doc:`JEDI Testing <unit_testing>` (see :ref:`Tests as Applications <test-apps>` in particular), JEDI applications are executed by passing an :code:`oops::Application` object to the :code:`execute()` method of an :code:`oops::Run` object.
 The name of the configuration file (including path) is generally specified on the command line when running a JEDI executable and this file name is passed to the constructor of the :code:`oops::Run` object.
 There is it used to create an :code:`eckit::Configuration` object which is passed to the Application when it is executed.
 The :code:`eckit::Configuration` class contains a number of public methods that can be then used to query the config file and access its contents.

-To illustrate how this works, let's return to our :code:`test_ufo_radiosonde_opr` example introduced in the previous section.
-The configuration file for that test is called :code:`test/testinput/radiosonde.yaml`.
-In this example, our Application happens to be a Test object since :code:`oops::Test` is a subclass (child) of :code:`oops:Application`.
+To illustrate how this works, let's return to our :code:`test_qg_hofx` example introduced in the previous section.
+The configuration file for that test is called :code:`qg/test/testinput/hofx.yaml`.
+In this example, our Application happens to be a HofX object since :code:`oops::HofX` is a subclass (child) of :code:`oops:Application`.
 So, the configuration file is passed from the command line to the :code:`oops::Run` object and then to the Application as an argument (of type :code:`eckit::Configuration`) to the :code:`oops::Test::execute()` method.
 This general approach is similar to other Applications.

-What happens next is more specific to the Test Application but it serves to illustrate how to manipulate and access the config file as an :code:`eckit::Configuration` object.
-Here is a code segment from the :code:`oops::Test::execute()` method as defined in the :code:`oops/src/oops/runs/Test.h` file:
+What happens next is more specific to the HofX Application but it serves to illustrate how to manipulate and access the config file as an :code:`eckit::Configuration` object.
+Here is a example code segment from the :code:`oops::HofX::execute()` method as defined in the :code:`oops/src/oops/runs/HofX.h` file:

 .. _config-cpp-seg1: